-The LGNSW Board has established a committee and delegated the function of managing incoming motions for the Conference to this committee.
-The Chief Executive will refer motions to the committee and the committee will assess whether the motion meets or does not meet the Board-endorsed criteria.
+The LGNSW Board typically delegates the function of managing incoming motions for the Conference to a motions committee.
+The Chief Executive will refer motions to the committee and the committee will assess whether each motion meets or does not meet the Board-endorsed criteria.
 This assessment forms the final decision on which motions are included in the Conference Business Paper.